 In previous years, tourists have turned away from Gazipasa, to the East of Antalya, but efforts have been made lately, to increase foreign visitors to the region.
 A new airport was built but with limited incoming international flights and this has hampered the campaign, which is a shame because this stretch of coastline has spectacular scenery and maintains its traditional Turkish roots.
 Gazipasa is just 41.2 km from Alanya and a 45 minute transfer.
 It is 175.8 km from Antalya taking 2 hours and 38 minutes to reach Antalya city centre.

-Alanya is probably the second strongest area in Antalya because of its population size and diversity of amenities and attractions with one in ten visitors to Turkey opting to stay in Alanya.
+Alanya is probably the second h2est area in Antalya because of its population size and diversity of amenities and attractions with one in ten visitors to Turkey opting to stay in Alanya.
 There is much to offer tourists in Alanya apart from its award winning Blue Flag beaches.
 However, the beaches are popular, even the Egyptian Queen, Cleopatra is rumoured to have bathed there and it’s why Alanya’s most famous beach is called after Cleopatra herself.
 It’s the perfect setting for those who want to relax and soak up the rays and enjoy a cool swim in the Med.
 Sightseers will be delighted to visit Alanya’s Castle which was built in 1229 and stands majestically overlooking the bay.
 Alanya attracts the rich and famous and the harbour area is buzzing as nightfall’s with the owners of the luxury yachts leaving their havens to dine at one of the many upmarket restaurants.
 All along the marina you will find trendy cocktail bars and a smattering of nightclubs, many of them open air so guests can enjoy the balmy evenings.
 The Mahmutlar area is especially popular with expats who purchased property in the region; they opted to live just 10km away from the vibrant city centre of Alanya.

-Manavgat is just 72km (45 miles) from the city centre of Antalya; it has a strong farming community taking advantage of the fertile plains in the area.
+Manavgat is just 72km (45 miles) from the city centre of Antalya; it has a h2 farming community taking advantage of the fertile plains in the area.
 It also receives many daily visitors who flock to see the unremarkable but pretty and fast flowing Manavgat waterfalls.
 Visitors who yearn for an adrenalin rush can go water rafting through the Koprulu Canyon and take in the breath taking scenery, or simply go shopping in the local market and haggle for some tempting souvenirs to take home.